 Using a Swimming Pool Water Delivery Service

 You should still test the water in the pool to ensure the chlorination and pH balance are correct.
 However, that’s all there is to it.
 Shop around, order the water, pay for it, and enjoy your pool.
-You’ll pay for the convenience, of course, but if filling it from your home supply isn’t a good option, a pool water delivery service can save the day.
+Of course, you’ll pay for the convenience, but if filling it from your home supply isn’t a good option, a pool water delivery service can save the day.

 - It’s the fastest method of filling a pool